Project Overview

 Customer Problems

--Hidden feature: Previous user interviews revealed that customers wanted 'something to help them keep on top of their cleaning' and were genuinely surprised to find out that the feature already existed.
+• Too hidden: Previous user interviews revealed that customers wanted 'something to help them keep on top of their cleaning' and were genuinely surprised to find out that the feature already existed.
+(Fitt's Law)

-- Too many options: current scheduler had a vast number of choices which could be overwhelming for the customer.
+• Too many options: Current scheduler had a vast number of choices which could be overwhelming for the customer.
+(Hick's Law)

 Business Goals

--Increasing Sales opportunities: Improving the UX of the feature would create a valuable engagement touch point within the app which in turn will create more volume for in-app Sales messages.
+• Increasing Sales opportunities: Making the Scheduler a more valuable engagement touch point within the app will create more volume for in-app Sales messages.

 Scope and Constraints